joao@madeira: ~/articles/swift-essentials-uicolor-from-hex/ — zsh

 While working on a past project, a requirement was to set the background colour of a button with a specified colour retrieved from a REST API endpoint.
 This colour was a HEX string value in the format #FF0000.

-Unfortunately, UIKit has no UIColor constructor that receives a colour in the Hex format, so I needed to implement a way to achieve this.
 Firstly we need to understand what colour in the Hex format is.
 Hex is short for hexadecimal and represents a number using a radix of 16.
 The string is comprised of 3 numbers representing the red (R), green (G) and blue (B) components of a colour.
 RGB colour components range from 0-255 in decimal representation.

 For example, in the string #FF00CC, # specifies that this string is hexadecimal.
 Then, the first 2 bytes represent the red component, the next 2 bytes represent green, and the last 2 bytes represent blue.